VecchioFJ/VecchioFJ/README.md

 ### Hi there 👋

+I am an industrial engineer passionate about programming and Fullstack development.
+With solid experience in project coordination and application of continuous improvement methods, I have the ability to analyze data and efficiently manage resources.
+Recently, I completed the bootcamp at Henry, where I acquired knowledge in various languages and libraries.

+I combine my solid engineering background with programming skills to tackle challenges holistically and collaborate in multidisciplinary teams.
+My focus is on efficiency, process optimization, and delivering quality results.
+I am eager to bring my skills and experience to a challenging and collaborative work environment in the field of Fullstack development.

+- 🌱 I’m currently learning advance React.js
+- 📫 How to reach me: vecchiofj@gmail.com

 <!--
 **VecchioFJ/VecchioFJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.